tmturgut/DI722-Term-Project/README.md

 1. **Flood Percentage:** The area ratio of the UK Environment Agency's flood risk polygons (`rofrs_4band`) intersecting with the cell.
 2. **Social Deprivation Score:** The Index of Multiple Deprivation (IMD) score extracted from the underlying LSOA boundaries.

-The K-Means algorithm (`k=3`) was then applied to these two features, mathematically categorizing the geographic space into three distinct risk clusters: Low Risk (0), Medium Risk (1), and High Risk (2), without providing any prior geographic coordinate information to the machine.
+The K-Means algorithm (`k=3`) was then applied to these two features, mathematically categorizing the geographic space into three distinct risk clusters: **Medium Risk (0), High Risk (1), and Low Risk (2)**, without providing any prior geographic coordinate information to the machine.

 ---